A fundraising Gala benefiting Ovarian Cancer Research Fund Alliance (OCRFA) on February 22, 2017 at the Ronald Reagan Building in Washington, DC

 "We really enjoyed the seminar last weekend.
 You certainly delivered in terms of the teaching and tea offerings."

 ♦♦♦♦♦♦♦♦ Want to hear a preview about premium teas?
 Listen to Laurie Bell's appearance on the Kojo Nnamdi Radio Show on WAMU radio's "Food Wednesday" segment!
-Click here and begin the 35 minute segment called "Tea Time" at the 18 minute point on the time graph. http://thekojonnamdishow.org/shows/2011-07-20/tea-time
+Click here and begin the 35 minute segment called "Tea Time" at the 18 minute point on the time graph, or scroll down the page to see some recipes and read the transcript http://thekojonnamdishow.org/shows/2011-07-20/tea-time

 at the corner of 23rd and L Streets